 What differentiates us?
 Well, a few things: First, we want treatment to be way less of an industry and more of a profession.
 Second, we know aftercare is just as important as treatment.
 Third, time, just time is such an important part of the recovery process.
 We would love to say it is treatment and the “right” diagnosis, but dual-diagnosis treatment is currently rocking a 10% success rate.
 Further, most diagnoses can, do, and should change as a person builds sober history.
 Fourth, we believe self-sufficiency is vital for recovery.
 There is absolutely nothing less attractive than a 24-year-old man living with his parents.
 Well, maybe one thing is less attractive.
 Having to ask your parents for money to take someone out on a date…that definitely chips away at one’s manhood, no doubt.
 Fifth, regardless of whether money is an issue for a family (and it always is), parents didn’t work an entire career to pay for treatment and aftercare, which is why a year in our program costs as much as 90 days in other programs.

-Finally (and we believe this is most important): Those of us who are addicted are not as broken as it may seem, or have been told we are.
+Finally (and we believe this is most important): Those of us who are struggling with mental health and substance use are not as broken as it may seem, or have been told we are.
 We are some of the most intelligent, resilient people on the plant who just make consistently poor choices because of our condition.